TeknoVenus/BlazorCleanArchitecture/README.md

 * Wonde School Data Sync Account (https://wonde.com/developers)

 You will need to configure your Wonde token.
 In your Wonde account, get a multi-school API token.
 Then create a user secret as per the instructions here: https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.0&tabs=windows

+In addition, you must configure your NuGet feed to include the DevExpress Blazor libraries - you can get your details by signing in here: https://nuget.devexpress.com/